cisagov/get.gov/pages/help/help_domain-requests.md

 - Relate to your organization’s name, location, and/or services
 - Be clear to the general public.
 Your domain name must not be easily confused with other organizations.

-#### Only federal agencies can request generic terms
-Only federal agencies can request generic terms like vote.gov or benefits.gov.
-That said, we can approve domains with generic terms, like marylandvotes.gov, because it references a location and a service.

-#### Things to avoid in .gov domain names
-Avoid using the following in your .gov domain name:
-- Dashes or hyphens
-- Numbers
-- Misspellings

 See [domain name requirements and domain examples for different types of organizations]({{'../../domains/choosing/'}}).

 ### Authorizing official: find out who your authorizing official is and make sure they approve your request